Skip to content

 The Vessel - New York

-Day 3: Rockefeller Centre, Toy Stores, Broadway & Times Square
+Day 3: Rockefeller Centre, FAO Schwarz, Broadway and Times Square

-🎄 Morning: Rockefeller Tree & Toy Store Magic
+🎄 Morning: Rockefeller Centre and the Christmas Tree

 🏙️ Late Morning: Top of the Rock